State Custody related deaths

 Department of Health and Social Care National Offender Management Service

-Concerns summary Inadequate patient weighing and poor medical record-keeping within the prison were noted.
+Concerns summary (AI summary) Inadequate patient weighing and poor medical record-keeping within the prison were noted.
 There was limited liaison between prison and hospital staff, confusion over prisoner private healthcare policies, and delays in securing bed watch cover.

 Billy Paul Thomas Salton